trailheadapps/apex-recipes/force-app/main/default/staticresources/documentation/docs/docs/RestClient.md

 ---
 # RestClient class

 This class provides an exmaple of an intelligent abstraction for making REST callouts to external endpoints.
 It utilizes NamedCredentials for security.
-This class is designated as Virtual so that API Service classes can extend it, and make use of it's methods easily.
+This class is designated as Virtual so that API Service classes can extend it, and make use of it&apos;s methods easily.
 See the CovidTrackerAPI class for an example of how an API service class can extend RestClient.
-This class also provides static methods - so that the abstractions provided can be used in a one-off or ad-hoc manner for situations where a full API Service class isn't needed.
+This class also provides static methods - so that the abstractions provided can be used in a one-off or ad-hoc manner for situations where a full API Service class isn&apos;t needed.
 More on Named Credentials: https://sfdc.co/named-credentials

 ## Related